dapr/components-contrib/tests/certification/secretstores/hashicorp/vault/README.md

 2. Able to do retrieve secrets.
 3. Negative test to fetch record with key, that is not present.

+## Test network instability
+1. Vault component does not expose a time out configuration option.
+For this test, let's assume a 1 minute timeout.
+2. Retrieve a key to show the connection is fine.
+3. Interrupt the network (Vault port, 8200git pus) for longer than the established timeout value.
+4. Wait a few seconds (less than the timeout value).
+5. Try to read the key from step 2 and assert it is still there.

 ## Test support for multiple keys under the same secret
 1. Test retrieval of secrets with multiple keys under it